GetSimple CMS

 GetSimple CMS is a free web Content Management System with the primary goal to be simple and easy to use.
 It is based on the programming language PHP and uses XML files to store the content.
 It is a flat file Content Management System, in contrast to other CMS software, that tend to use databases such as MySQL.

 History

 GetSimple CMS was created in 2009 by the resident in Pittsburgh, PA in the US web developer Chris Cagle, who still presides over the project as a senior developer.
 Cage claims he created GetSimple CMS out of the need of a CMS that is "as powerful as WordPress is to use", but easier.
 Since then, other developers have joined the GetSimple team.
 An active community contributes plug-ins, translations and themes.

+Since November 2024, the official website at the address — is not supported.